imjasonh/gke-auth/README.md

 Hundreds of megabytes of sweet delicious Python.
 Python that has to be interpreted before it can even start running anything.

 If you're downloading and installing and running `gcloud` just to execute `gcloud container clusters get-credentials` so you can switch to using `kubectl` -- _especially_ in a CI environment -- you're wasting a lot of time.
+Same with `gcloud auth configure-docker` for Artifact Registry.

 Installing `gcloud` can take _minutes_, compared to just a few seconds with `gke-auth`, even if you have to build it from source.

-The [example GitHub Actions workflow](./.github/workflows/test-action.yaml) sets up Workload Identity auth to GKE and lists pods in a cluster in _about seven seconds_.
-Compare that to [the equivalent using `gcloud`](./.github/workflows/using-gcloud.yaml), which takes 33 seconds.

 ### `gke-gcloud-auth-plugin`